hannah1ee/cse15l-lab-reports/lab01.md

 ![Image](lab01_1a.png)
 - the working directory was ~/lecture1/messages
-- i got that output because the command cd is the change directory bash command, which allows you to move between directories.
-When there is no argument, the command takes you to your home directory, which in this situation is nothing.
+- There is no output because the command is internal, and so is parsed and executed completely by it's own process.
+Although there is no output given by the command itself, I can see that I am now returned to my home directory in my next line.
-- this output is not an error.

 > **using the command with a path to a directory as an argument**